List of Verses begins with the two Jesus placed before all:

-- Exodus 20:3 You shall have no other gods before Me.
+- Exodus 20:3 Thou shalt have no other Elohimbefore me.

-- Exodus 20:4 You shall not make for yourself a carved image–any likeness [of anything] that [is] in heaven above, or that [is] in the earth beneath, or that [is] in the water under the earth;
+- Exodus 20:4 Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth

-- Exodus 20:5 You shall not bow down to them nor serve them.
+- Exodus 20:5 Thou shalt not bow down thyself to them, nor serve them

 - Exodus 20:14 You shall not commit adultery.

 - Exodus 20:16 You shall not bear false witness against your neighbor.